 Fret not because we've gathered together a fine tranche of hedge clippers that perform the task of hedge trimmery with exemplary skill.
 As with T3’s Best Strimmer, Best Cordless Lawn Mower and Best Chainsaw buying guides, we've included the best hedge trimmers at a variety of price points here, making sure there is a top-rated model for every budget.
 We've also included some buying advice at the bottom of this article that we think will help you find the best hedge trimmer for your needs.

 Since hedge trimming is such tiring work, why not treat yourself to some solid relaxation time once you've finished the job by lounging in one of the Best Hot Tubs on the market.

-The best hedge trimmers you can buy today
+The best hedge trimmers you can buy today in 2023

 The H50-24V comes with a 24v lithium ion battery and charger, plus a plastic sheath that may just be part of the packaging.
 Whatever, it’s a bugger to get back on once it’s off so you’re advised to store the trimmer carefully.

 This is an excellent trimmer for head-height urban hedges.
 It’s easy to use and, like Cobra’s grass strimmer, it comes with two speeds: Eco for long-life use and Turbo for thicker branches up to about 1cm.

 The Cobra feels good in the hand – the motor housing is really small and unobtrusive – and we really rate the battery-saving two speed option and the long two-sided cutting blade for effortless hedge trimming.
 It’s not too pricey either.